alexp1010/spacer-s-riddle/README.md

 The game is free.
 Any part of it can be used in any other project.
-Images are free.
-Audio files are free.
+The game's images and audio files are free.